 If you’re craving some Alberta beef, few places make a better burger than Naina’s.
 The friendly eatery specializes in stuffed patties filled with everything from spinach to bacon and caramelized onions.

 Try Anju (meaning food you eat with alcohol in Korean) for its spicy and salty bites.
-Chef/owner Roy Oh pays homage to Korean cuisine by adding modern twists to create dishes such as oxtail tortellini and prawn potstickers.
+Chef/owner Roy Oh pays homage to Korean cuisine by adding modern twists to create dishes such as oxtail tortellini and spicy lamb potstickers.

 A Classic Experience